alexey-martynov/alexey-martynov.github.io/_posts/2026-09-06-complex-latex-usage.md

 > \makeatother
 > ```

-Some samples are to complex to copy their contents from projected
+Some samples are too complex to copy their contents from projected
 presentation: this takes time and introduces mistakes.
 Tables and diagrams in the same category because reproducing them in student's notes takes time.
 The Beamer offers a solution for this: generating